eHarmony Video Study GuideStudy Guide / Produced by partner of TOW

 Prayer: Lord Jesus, thank you for Dr. Warren and his example of walking with you even when your direction took him out of the familiar and comfortable.
 We too want to hear your voice and we need the courage to act on what you have for us to do.
 In your holy name we offer this prayer.
 Amen.

 This study guide and associated video was produced by Small Business School.
 Used by permission.
-If you have questions or suggestions on how to improve this study, please contact [email protected].

 Watch this entire made-for-PBS television show about eHarmony in a single video.